skydufaux/Local-Server-Test/README.md

 # Local-Server-Test

-We will be setting up a local server on my machine and create a complete Python/ Apache/ mySQL environment
+We will be setting up a local server on my machine and create a complete Python/ Apache/ PostgreSQL environment

 Step 1: Create local host on my machine
 Download MAMP